Dominic Bruce: Character

 Ingenious he may have been, but not all Bruce's escape ideas were successful.
 The Colditz dentist, Julius Green (in his book From Colditz in Code) tells the story of an escape attempt that was a little too ingenious.
 Bruce persuaded a friend, Rex Harrison of the Green Howards, who was six feet five inches, to carry him inside his long greatcoat from a series of straps.
 Rex was to carry a football under his arm, into which Bruce would put his head using a hole cut into the back of the football.
 The idea was simple.
 Harrison would exit the castle to go the exercise park below the castle walls with Bruce clinging to his waist.
 Once in the park, accomplices would create a distraction, Bruce would slip out from under Harrison's coat, and then hide under a pile of leaves.
 When the guards counted the prisoners as they re-entered the castle, the count would be identical to the number who went out.
 Unfortunately, while the duo were practising the escape on a staircase, another inmate came rushing down the stairs, crashed into Harrison, and all three went tumbling down the staircase.
 Bruce reluctantly abandoned the idea.

+Officer training

+Training, Bruce studied Bomber theory.
+He was confident.
+Bruce talked to the officers about his tactics and strategy.
+He gave out his well thought out advice to his seniors.
+Once he attempted to advise his CO.
+And the Wing Commander with a tone and a curtness had two carefully considered words for the NCO.
+Bruce later acknowledged the CO was right.